koogunmo/nessa/README.md

 	S01E02-03
 	1x02
 	1x02-03
-It does *NOT* support:
+**It does *NOT* yet support**:

 	S01E02E03
-but it does need to be added at some point.
+but needs to be added at some point.

 Any episodes which are similar to:

 	102
 	10203
-are ignored because that format is incredibly stupid.
+are ignored because that format is incredibly stupid, and impossible to accurately parse.

 ### Daily Shows/Air-by-date